xkt88/VisualPun/Human Evaluation/Readme.md

    - "can't teach an old dog new tricks" ↔ "you cannot teach an old dog new tricks"
    - "the ball is in your court" ↔ "ball is in someone's court"

-The complete variant mapping is provided in `idiom_variants.json`.

 ### 5.2 Match Criteria

 A response is considered **correct** if, after canonicalization:
 - Exact string match with target idiom, OR
-- Listed as an equivalent variant in `idiom_variants.json`
+- Listed as an equivalent variant

 Borderline cases are resolved by majority vote among the research team (excluding annotators).